 10 Telltale Marijuana Addiction Symptoms

 As marijuana gains more popular support for its use and medical benefits, understanding the risks becomes more critical.
-The following are 10 telltale marijuana addiction symptoms that go beyond the debates of previous skepticisms and the most commonly recognized today.
+Below, we’re sharing 10 telltale marijuana addiction symptoms to help you recognize this condition in yourself or a loved one.

 1. Tolerance

 Our brains have a natural ability to adapt to the presence of psychoactive chemicals by increasing or decreasing neurotransmitter responses.
-Marijuana increases the levels of the neurotransmitter, dopamine, and produces the pleasurable senses that most people look for when they smoke marijuana recreationally.
-Over time, the person needs to use more of the marijuana to achieve the desired effects and this tolerance is the first sign of marijuana addiction symptoms that can eventually, lead to dependence.
+Marijuana increases the levels of a neurotransmitter called dopamine.
+This produces pleasurable sensations, which are what most people look for when they smoke marijuana recreationally.
+Over time, the person needs to use more of the marijuana to achieve the desired effects.
+This tolerance is the first sign of marijuana addiction symptoms that can eventually lead to dependence.

 2. Compulsive Use

-Marijuana users who develop a psychological dependence to its mind altering effects may feel compelled to use it in order to feel “normal”.
+Marijuana users who develop a psychological dependence on its mind-altering effects may feel compelled to use it to feel “normal.”
 It can become as acceptable a part of their daily activities as any other necessary task.
-The compulsive use of marijuana despite negative circumstance is a classical marijuana addiction symptom.
+The compulsive use of marijuana despite negative consequences is a classic marijuana addiction symptom.

 Marijuana Addiction Symptoms